antvis/G6/packages/site/docs/manual/core-concept/graph.en.md

 ### Definition of Graph

-In Chinese, the character "图" (tu) can often be used to represent many different concepts, such as image (Image), shape (Shape), and chart or diagram (Chart, Diagram), etc.
+In Chinese, the character "图" (Graph) can often be used to represent many different concepts, such as image (Image), shape (Shape), and chart or diagram (Chart, Diagram), etc.

 In Graph Theory, a graph (Graph) is a mathematical structure used to model pairwise relationships between objects, which we typically represent with nodes (Node, or Vertex) and edges (Edge, or Link) to denote the objects and the relationships between them.